-Loud and loving discussions at the dinner table infused me with the values of social justice at a very young age – a passion that has carried me into the fields of human development, psychology, coaching and more recently, restorative practices.
+My story begins at the dinner table where loud and loving discussions infused me with the values of social justice at a very young age – a passion that has carried me into the fields of human development, psychology, coaching and more recently, restorative practices.
 I hail from a family of activists, and I was bred for social work.

 I started my career as a school counselor, and when I left to open a private therapy practice for adolescents, I quickly yearned for more collaboration with my clients.
 I wanted to partner with them, rather than watch from the sidelines.
 Coach training was the obvious next step for me.
 Now, I find myself circling back to schools with a mission to create safe and inclusive spaces for courageous conversations.